 Our capacity to produce the results we want and be the best we can be is closely related to the way we use our mind.

-The better we use our mind, the more effective we’ll be, which will translate to the type of results we achieve.
+The better we use our mind, the more effective we’ll be, which will translate to the results we achieve.
 The more cluttered our mind, the less effective we’ll be.

 If we have too many things cluttering our minds, it means our units of attention, or our ability to focus, is being taken up by different things, which will result in less attention being given to the things we want to do.

-In order to more effectively use our minds, we have to give it better attention.
+To more use our minds effectively, we have to give it better attention.
 Our thoughts form the key contents of our minds.
 The better we learn to harness our thoughts, the more effective we’ll be.